joachimdalen/azdevops-auto-state/README.md

 - This extension does not work when doing mass updates
 - The state **must** be updated from the work item form for the update to trigger
-- The extension only updates state one level up (recursive updating is on the road map)

 <p align="right">(<a href="#top">back to top</a>)</p>